verdaux/BookNotes/Phrases/Impressors 26.md

 - [ ] Yuck someone's yum
 - [ ] I'm open if there's a constraint I'm missing
 - [ ] Either the fear goes away or the opportunity does
-- [ ] Why is there a "D" in fridge but not in refrigerator.
+- [ ] Why is there a "D" in fridge but not in refrigerator?
+Frigidaire